Hounded (2001 film)

-Hounded is a 2001 Disney Channel Original Movie starring Tahj Mowry, Craig Kirkwood, Shia LaBeouf and Ed Begley, Jr. It was filmed in Salt Lake City, Utah at the Madeleine Choir School campus.
+Hounded is a 2001 American comedy film released as a Disney Channel Original Movie and starring Tahj Mowry, Craig Kirkwood, Shia LaBeouf and Ed Begley, Jr. The film premiered on Disney Channel on April 13, 2001.
+It was filmed in Salt Lake City, Utah at the Madeleine Choir School campus.

 Plot

 Jay Martin is a 13-year-old student at Columbus Hall competing for a scholarship to the prestigious Donald Peterson Academy with rival classmate and bully Ronny Van Dusen.
 The scholarship is the only one of its kind available, and if Jay doesn't obtain it, he will be sent to the all-boys Starkwell Military Academy his older brother, Mike, attends upstate, where their late father was a former student and teacher.
 Jay plans to study art at Peterson and he's prepared a presentation that he hopes will earn him the scholarship.
 The headmaster of Columbus and Ronny's father, Ward Van Dusen, confiscates Jay's presentation notecards because they contained drawings depicting him as a wolf in disguise.
 After Ward leaves the notecards lying around his office, Ronny copies the presentation and wins the scholarship by using it in the contest.
 When Jay brings this up with Ward, he expresses intentions to look into it, only for Jay to later overhear Ward instructing his son to get rid of any evidence he plagiarized the speech.

 Jay breaks into Ronny's pool house while the Van Dusen family is at the award ceremony in order to take his presentation back and prove to the judges it was stolen.
 However, Ward's wife, Eliza's show dog, Camille, discovers Jay and follows him home after she nearly gets him caught by their maid.
 When the Van Dusens return home, they find their maid shaken up and Camille missing, and based on the maid's recount of seeing a disguised Jay leave the pool house, they believe she has been dognapped.
 Camille goes crazy and wrecks the Martin's home when she goes too long without her anti-anxiety medication.
 After Jay spends hours trying to comfort the dog, Camille withstands no more and explodes.